-Nielson et al. (2019) address the need to treat both the physiological and psychological impacts of pain in the patient.
+Nielson et al. (2019) address the need to treat both the physiological and psychological impacts of pain.

 Most of our databases (including PsycARTICLES) allow you to click on the cite tool (see above) to create a citation formatted in your chosen style.
 After you create this citation for your reference list, be sure to check it with the APA style manual just to make sure it is correct.

-APA is the citation style designed and maintained by the American Psychological Association.
-It is generally used by people in the social sciences including psychology, social work, and sociology.
-APA style focuses on maintaining scientific rigor, and has numerous rules to limit plagiarism and to make scholarly communication concise and usable.
-The Publication Manual of the American Psychological Association, 7th ed. is available at the Library's Circulation Desk Reserves shelf.
-If you need assistance, please ask your librarian.
+American Psychological Association (APA) Style is used in the social sciences including psychology, social work, sociology, education, business, and communications.
+Health care and natural sciences to include engineering often use APA style.
+APA Style focuses on maintaining scientific rigor, and has numerous rules to limit plagiarism and to make scholarly communication concise and usable.
+The Publication Manual of the American Psychological Association (7th ed.) is the definitive authority for APA Style.

 American Psychological Association.
 (2020).
 Publication manual of the American Psychological Association (7th ed.). https://doi.org/10.1037/